 (2) The requirements of the respective zone and other applicable requirements of this chapter must be met except that the yard adjacent to the water or beach may be reduced to four feet and further that any structure, either attached or unattached, that extends beyond the setback area on the water side of the lot may do so if said structure is necessary for the operation of the principal use located on the lot.

-I. Restaurants serving alcoholic beverages in the RH Resort Hotel Zoning Districts.
-Restaurants serving alcoholic beverages shall be permitted in the RH Resort Hotel Zoning Districts as conditional uses only, and only when the owner of the license complies with the following conditions and executes a written agreement with the City of North Wildwood agreeing to be bound by these conditions, unless or until same are vacated or modified:
+I. Restaurants serving alcoholic beverages in the OS Zoning Districts.
+Restaurants serving alcoholic beverages shall be permitted in the OS Zoning Districts as conditional uses only, and only when the owner of the license complies with the following conditions and executes a written agreement with the City of North Wildwood agreeing to be bound by these conditions, unless or until same are vacated or modified:

 (1) The restaurant must have a minimum of 100 seats for the service of meals.